josefinho/poc-typescript-api/README.md

 #### Other possibles Requirements

-- Candidate receives and e-mail when his application is accepted or denied
+- Candidate receives an e-mail when his application is accepted or denied